forthetao/forthetao.github.io/README.md

 # forthetao.github.io
-Jump to homepage according to your language.
+In case of commerical use and jump to homepage according to your language.